apache/spark/docs/sparkr.md

 Since part of SparkR is modeled on the `dplyr` package, certain functions in SparkR share the same names with those in `dplyr`.
 Depending on the load order of the two packages, some functions from the package loaded first are masked by those in the package loaded after.
 In such case, prefix such calls with the package name, for instance, `SparkR::cume_dist(x)` or `dplyr::cume_dist(x)`.

 You can inspect the search path in R with [`search()`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/search.html)

+# Migration Guide

+## Upgrading From SparkR 1.6 to 1.7

+ - Before Spark 1.7, the default save mode is `append` in api saveDF/write.df/saveAsTable, it is changed to `error` to be consistent with scala api.